jackdally/lre_manager/lre-docs/docs/tasks/active/boe-system.md

 - ✅ **NEW**: Edit/delete functionality: Fixed and working
 - ✅ **NEW**: Save button functionality: Fixed and working (with unsaved changes tracking and backend support)
 - ✅ **NEW**: Layout & UX improvements: Right-sidebar layout with full-width WBS tree
+- ✅ **NEW**: Sidebar UX improvements: Resizable sidebar with no scroll bars and state persistence
 - 🔄 **NEW**: Parent element status aggregation: Needs implementation

 **Next Phase**: Complete Phase 3A Enhancements, then Phase 3B - Ledger Integration & Invoice Processing